 "This camp showed me that a future in medicine is within my reach."

 "I liked experiencing the college life and taking the stem cells and A&P The Body class."

 Campers attended 8 sessions specifically related to regenerative Medicine.
-Here is a description of a few:
+Here are a few descriptions:

 Stem Cells and Regenerative Medicine